Chocolate Whoopie Pies

 Amish whoopie pie filling is typically made with raw egg whites.

-But there are certain risks in consuming raw eggs.
-And I am leaving two links to articles about eating raw eggs, in case you have questions about this.
+However, there is a risk in consuming raw eggs.
+I am leaving two links to articles about eating raw eggs, in case you have questions about this.
 Is it safe to eat raw eggs?
 Can you eat raw eggs?

 If you've followed me for any length of time, you already know that I am a huge promoter of freezing baked goods to keep them fresh.